grappler/wordpress-database-reset/readme.txt

 * If you love this plugin and would like to make a donation: 1.
 You're awesome and 2.
 You can find the donate button on the plugin page.

 == Screenshots ==
-1. The WordPress Database Reset plugin page.
+1. The WordPress Database Reset plugin page

 == Changelog ==
 = 2.3.2 =